Stitched – Cut – Painted

 The emphasis of the show will be on haptic and embodied forms of engagement in the works of the three artists.
 The exhibition will present works that offer each artists’ unique interpretation and process in their works.

 The works will be a reaction to the physical surroundings in general but also consider visual and tactile experiences.
 The emphasis of the show will be on haptic and embodied forms of engagement in the works.
-It will consider the dichotomies of flatness and depth, intimacy and depth and how they might begin to slide into one another within the architecture and the space around them.
+It will consider the dichotomies of flatness and depth, intimacy and distance and how they might begin to slide into one another within the architecture and the space around them.

 Annamarie Dzendrowskyj presents fleeting moments of a world in constant flux, a reaction to physical surroundings, exploring visual experiences and engagement in process.
 She seeks to examine and paint the indeterminate nature of ‘ways of seeing’ , ‘ways of being’, and exploring the uncanny.